HDProduction010/SquadJS-Alt-Checker-Revamped/README.md

 # AltChecker Plugin

 AltChecker is a Discord and game server integration plugin designed to check for alternate accounts, detect cheater bans, and manage player interactions efficiently.
-This plugin leverages BattleMetrics and the Community Ban List to provide comprehensive alt-checking capabilities.
+This plugin uses BattleMetrics and the Community Ban List to provide better alt-checking.

 ## Features